-The Cog Moors wastewater treatment works which treats wastewater for Dinas Powys, Sully, Penarth, Barry and the West of Cardiff is receiving an upgrade.
+The Cog Moors wastewater treatment works which treats wastewater for Dinas Powys, Sully, Penarth, Barry and the West of Cardiff has received a £50 million upgrade.

 Cog Moors is a wastewater treatment works which treats wastewater for Dinas Powys, Sully, Penarth, Barry and the West of Cardiff.

-As part of our upgrade of the treatment works, we will be investing over £50 million to install an Advanced Anaerobic Digestion (AAD) plant along with other improvements to the existing site.
-Our AAD investment once completed will enable us to achieve an energy neutral wastewater site by recovering energy from the waste we process onsite.
+We have invested over £50 million to install an Advanced Anaerobic Digestion (AAD) plant along with other improvements to the existing site.
+This investment will enable us to create an energy neutral wastewater site by recovering energy from the waste we process onsite.
 This will help manage the effects of climate change, reduce our running costs and carbon footprint and help keep your bills low.

-- Equivalent of power required to power 3,750 homes per year
+- Generate enough energy required to power 4,800 homes per year

-- Help meet Welsh Water renewable energy target.
+- Help meet Welsh Water become carbon neutral by 2040

 What is Advanced Anaerobic Digestion (AAD)?